 Also, hair texture is a critical factor.
 You need to be sure it blends with your bundles.

 The size of the lace closure or frontal will also play an essential role in the price.
 A bigger lace frontal like a 13” X 6” will require more hair and time to manufacture than a 4” X 4” lace closure.

 A standard 1B color of lace closure or frontal will cost less than colored hair because there are extra manufacturing costs of coloring the hair.

 Lace Closure vs. Lace Frontal – What’s the Similarity?

-Both lace closures and frontals are great because they eliminate the need for leaving hair out and risk of heat damage.
+Both lace closures and frontals are great because they eliminate the need for leaving hair out and the risk of heat damage.

-If you’re interested in getting a weave, a natural look is a must be!
+If you’re interested in getting a weave, a natural look is a must-be!
 A lace closure or frontal is the perfect solution.